A Stitch in Time (Lively novel)

-A Stitch in Time is a 1976 children's novel by Penelope Lively.
-It was the winner of the 1976 Whitbread Award for children's book.
+A Stitch in Time is a 1976 children's novel by British writer Penelope Lively.
+It won the 1976 Whitbread Award for children's book.
 40 years later, it was re-published by Collins under the modern classics range.

 The book follows Maria Foster during a summer holiday in Lyme Regis.
-She begins to hear sounds that no one else can and connects with a Victorian girl called Harriet, but as she becomes more immersed in Harriet's World she wonders if something tragic took place.
+She begins to hear sounds that no one else can and connects with a Victorian girl called Harriet, but as she becomes more immersed in Harriet's world she wonders if something tragic took place.